We have heard and experienced it so many times - salary is good, but the environment is toxic or unprofessional.

 4. Ask Specific Questions

-What does performance and success look like here?
+What do performance and success look like here?

 How has this team successfully handled a major challenge?